Jones Worldwide

 Jones Worldwide (JWW) formerly Jones Music, is a Nigerian music and management company, providing Artist & Label services.
 The company is led by its chief executive officer Shay Jones, the former vice president, and Head of Artists and repertoire at The Aristokrat Group.
-Jones Worldwide currently houses artists Seyi Shay, Ijekimora, King Perryy, with producers Kel-P, and Bruno Aikore.
+Jones Worldwide currently houses artists Seyi Shay, Ijekimora, with producers Kel-P, and Bruno Aikore.

 History

-Jones Music was founded in 2014 by David "Shay" Olakot, and Wisdom "Wiz" Ehijele, as a record label.
+Jones Music was founded in 2014 by David Olakot (better known as Shay Jones), as a record label.
 Following the end of a project licensing deal with the music duo Jones Lifestyle in 2016, the label paused all operations.
 In 2020, following the exit of the vice president of The Aristokrat Group, the company rebranded it name from Jones Music to Jones Worldwide, and began all operations.